 Run a journalism club with your fellow interns

-In order for you to use your skills to the benefit of the local community, we have started a weekly journalism club at a local primary school.
+In order for you to use your skills to the benefit of the local community, we have started a weekly journalism club at a local educational centre for disadvantaged youth.

 Under the supervision of our Journalism Coordinator, you will work with small groups of children once a week.
-You will help them create a small monthly newspaper.
+You will help them create a small monthly online magazine.